 Under Florida law, a restrictive covenant is not enforceable “unless it is set forth in a writing signed by the person against whom enforcement is sought.”
 Fla.
 Stat. § 542.335(1)(a).
-By this general rule, injunctions to enforce non-compete provisions are primarily entered against the parties to the contract.
-However, Florida law allows a court to…
+So, what happens if the written agreement is lost, destroyed or stolen?
+Generally, the loss or unintentional destruction of a written document does not affect…

 Continue reading ›Articles Posted in Non-Compete Cases